mauget/railroutes_cmd/README.md

 + The From and to station IDs are integers taken from the range 1..133752.
 + The application displays a help blurb if it finds no input pair.
 + The application ignores bad input.
++ A route displays as a white line -- Google Earth zooms to accommodate.

 ![Train route example](https://raw.github.com/mauget/railroutes_cmd/master/RailRoute.png "Fiqure 1.
 Google Earth path")